PROJXON/PROJXON-HRIS/README.md

 # Solution Overview

-This is a Human Resources Information System (HRIS) originally built for internal usage by Momentum Intership Program employees and the Human Resources department.
+This is a Human Resources Information System (HRIS) originally built for internal usage by Momentum Internship Program employees and the Human Resources department.
 The HRIS consists of a desktop application that allows users to interact with a server and database hosted on AWS.
 The HRIS manages employee records and job candidates and syncs that data to the cloud.

 ## Tech Stack